TDG-Platform/docs/ENVI_Task_Runner.md

-See the below table for the support datasets and their band grouping names.
+See the below table for support datasets and the specific band grouping names.

-### Supported Datasets
+##### Supported Datasets

 |               Dataset Name               |           Band Grouping Names            |
 | :--------------------------------------: | :--------------------------------------: |